-Since October 2011 (nope, not a typo), I have been "working" on a textbook for >my class on System Administration.
+Since October 2011 (nope, not a typo), I have been "working" on a textbook for my class on System Administration.
 (There's also YouTube Channel covering the same materials.)
 On this page you can find some additional information about my work in progress on this long project.
 The unfinished work in progress is available for download; if you have any feedback, please don't hestiate to contact me!

 Other information about the book: